Meet Your Attorney – Jesse K. Sanchez

 It’s one thing to accuse someone of a crime, it’s another thing to prove it.
 The most common crimes charged in a domestic violence court are:

 - Criminal confinement

 - Interfering with the reporting of a crime

 Each of these crimes has specific elements that the State of Indiana must prove beyond a reasonable doubt in order to convict and sentence an individual.
 But what happens if it’s just two people and no other witnesses?
 What if it’s a “he said/she said?”

 Contrary to popular belief, a person can be convicted on the basis of just one person’s testimony.
 She said he hit her.
 She said that his injuries were self-inflicted.
 No other evidence was uncovered by either side.
 Do we call that a tie and throw the case out?
 Not necessarily.
 This is what attorneys sometimes refer to as a “credibility contest.”
 And, if the alleged victim wins that contest, leaving the fact-finder firmly convinced in her side of the story, then the defendant may be convicted and sentenced.

 This is why, when it comes to domestic violence cases, the details really matter.
 The history and dynamic quality of the relationships involved matter.
 The photos matter.
 The text messages.
 The shifting stories and motivations to lie.
 At the Law Office of Jesse K. Sanchez, your attorney will know how to investigate and look for those details that affect credibility.
 For a more detailed discussion of domestic violence charges, contact me.

 One of the most important things your attorney can do for you is to analyze the facts of your case to determine which defenses apply.
-In the area of domestic violence, the most common defense to assert is self-defense, which can be quite technical.
-However, there are other defenses as well.
-At the Law Office of Jesse K. Sanchez, we will examine your case so that all applicable defenses are asserted.
-To learn more about your possible defenses, contact me.
+In the area of domestic violence, the most common defense to a domestic violence charge is to assert the self-defense defense.
+Using self defense as a strategy can be very technical.
+However, there are other defenses available to someone charged with domestic violence.

 What about the victim?